theubermanishere/PietyFock/README.md

 # PietyFock
-A combination language between brainfuck and Piet
+A combination language between brainfock and Piet